 is where the carp “roll” on the surface causing even less of a splash.
 You are more likely to see this on large bodies of water as the carp group up and move to new parts of the water.

-This won’t necessarily indicate feeding and the chance to catch these carp but you can try to watch where these carp are heading.
+This won’t necessarily indicate feeding and the chance to catch these carp, but you can try to watch where these carp are heading.

-If you can get a few rods in to where these carp are heading to feed you could be in with a chance of having an action packed session.
+If you can get a few rods into where these carp are heading to feed you could be in with a chance of having an action-packed session.

-As you can imagine this is where the carp poke there heads from the water.
-This almost always thought to be a sign of where carp are feeding as they come to the surface to rid their gills of silt before plunging back to the depths to eat some more.
+As you can imagine this is where the carp poke their heads from the water.
+This is almost always thought to be a sign of where carp are feeding as they come to the surface to rid their gills of silt before plunging back to the depths to eat some more.

-If you spot this on the water get a bait in there as soon as possible and your chances of catching can be greatly increased.
+If you spot this on the water, get a bait in there as soon as possible, and your chances of catching can be greatly increased.

 Make sure and cast beyond the feeding fish and then reel into the area to avoid spooking them are ruining all your increased chances.